Former federal official Johnson and ex-Trump aide Jack win Georgia GOP nominations for US House

 The 3rd District includes some of Atlanta’s southern and western suburbs, running south to Columbus, with Republicans typically winning about two-thirds of the vote.

 In the Democratic contest to challenge Greene in the 14th District, Shawn Harris, a retired Army general and rancher, bested Clarence Blalock, a 2021 Atlanta City Council candidate.
 Blalock barely led Harris in the four-way primary.
-The winner faces an uphill fight in the strongly Republican district.
+Harris faces an uphill fight in the strongly Republican district.

-Nominees in eight state legislative seats are being settled in runoffs.
-Republican incumbent Steven Sainz was trying to hold on to his House District 180 seat in Camden and Glynn counties against challenger Glenn Cook.
+Nominees in eight state legislative seats were being settled in runoffs.
+In one of those races, Republican incumbent Steven Sainz beat challenger Glenn Cook to hold on to his House District 180 seat in Camden and Glynn counties.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.